2018 North Star Genealogy Conference

 Crowne Plaza Minneapolis West,

-Thomas W. Jones, PhD, CG, CGI, FASG, FNGS
+Thomas W. Jones, PhD, CG, CGL, FASG, FNGS

 Karen Mauer Jones, CG, FGBS